 - providing emotional support as well as being someone they can talk with.

 What services can help?

-Services available to support you in your caring role include:
+Services available to support you in your caring role include counselling, information, and advocacy.

-- respite care, allowing you to take a break or get to your appointments or activities.
-The person you care for is looked after at home, in a community centre or in an aged care home.
+Respite care might also be available, allowing you to take a break or get to your appointments or activities while the person you care for is looked after at home, in a community centre, or in an aged care home.

 If the person you’re caring for is not using aged care services, they may benefit from some help at home, including:

 - modifications such as installation of hand rails

 - goods and equipment such as a walking frame or a raised toilet seat